christran85-cyber/enterprise-security-operations-lab/README.md

 ## Centralized Security Monitoring

-Wazuh is deployed on the Security Server to provide centralized security monitoring, detection, and analysis.
+Wazuh is deployed on the Security Server.

 ### Data Sources